 At the very beginning, we present what is one of the basic flavors we can meet in this diet.
 Over the past twenty years, many articles have been written about what basically the umami taste is – the fifth flavor, which in English is also called “savory.”
 Umami is mainly extracted through the amino acid glutamate, which is the typical aroma of Japanese dishes.

-Japanese broth called “dashi” has quite a lot of glutamate and inosine monophosphate or guanosine monophosphate (both affect how we feel umami) – in this way the aroma of the ingredients is even more palpable, making this dish even tastier.
+You can find glutamate in food like the Japanese broth called “dashi” which also has quite a lot of inosine monophosphate or guanosine monophosphate (both affect how we feel umami) – in this way the aroma of the ingredients is even more palpable, making this dish even tastier.
 This is an important issue because the Japanese diet gives you a feeling of satiety and greater satisfaction with the meal, which has a positive effect on how much you eat during the day.

 Washoku – a traditional Japanese diet